 An asthma action plan should include:

-- appropriate use of medications (control and reliever)
+- Instructions for appropriate use of asthma medications

-- what actions to take when child is having symptoms of asthma or a low peak flow reading
+- What actions to take when you are (or your child is) having symptoms of asthma or a low peak flow meter reading